will-chrizt/UST_Training/Concepts/Certificates.md

 ### **Example: Certificate-Based Node Validation**

-Let’s walk through a practical scenario of a worker node joining a cluster using certificates:

 1. **Node Bootstrap**:
    - A new worker node is provisioned with a kubelet configured to use a bootstrap token or an initial client certificate.